jes/ngindock/README.md

 Installation is not really implemented yet, you just have to manually copy the contents of `lib/` around if you want to install it.

-The code that rewrites `nginx.conf` is really bad.
-It will strip all your comments.
-If the "server" directives under your "upstream" look a bit funny then it will mess up the file in confusing ways.

 ## Caveats

 It operates Docker by running `docker run ...` etc. rather than using the API.